Lukao188/DevOps-Task/Files/README.md

 - In order to see the logs of the container `docker-compose logs -f -t jenkins`
 - Stop the container `docker compose stop jenkins`
 - Remove the container `docker compose rm -f jenkins`
-- Remove the volumes that are attached to the container `docker-compose rm -v jenkins`
+- Remove the volume that is attached to the container `docker-compose rm -v jenkins`

-### Nexus initial setup:
+### Part II) Nexus initial setup:
 - Pull the Sonatype Nexus 3 image from Docker Hub `docker pull sonatype/nexus3`
-- Start the nexus container (Also used to recreate containers) `docker-compose up -d nexus3`
+- Start the nexus container (Also used to recreate containers) `docker-compose up -d nexus`
 - Get the initial password for admin user `docker exec nexus3 cat nexus-data/admin.password`
 - Test out if Jenkins can properly talk to Nexus using by typing in our terminal `winpty docker exec -it jenkins bash` and then inside the container `curl -v nexus3:8081` -v means in verbose mode so we can get a detailed response.
-- Navigate to the Nexus repository URL http://localhost:8081 using your browser to access Nexus and log in.
+- Navigate to the Nexus repository URL http://localhost:8081 using your browser to access Nexus and log in with admin user and the initial password.
+Change the password and enable anonymous access.
+- Go into settings and create a new local user called jenkins-user.
+Grant it nx-admin rights.
+Log in with this user.
+- In settings/repositories create a hosted repository where we will upload our artifacts.
+Create/maven2(hosted), name it maven-nexus-repo, version policy mixed and allow redeploy.

+- In order to see the logs of the container `docker-compose logs -f -t nexus`
+- Stop the container `docker compose stop nexus`
+- Remove the container `docker compose rm -f nexus`
+- Remove the volume that is attached to the container `docker-compose rm -v nexus`

+### Part III) Gogs initial setup:
+-